Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

 1. Sea Otters

-Sea otters are coastal marine animals that inhabit sea-bottoms, rocky shores, and coastal wetlands.
+Sea otters are coastal marine mammals that inhabit sea-bottoms, rocky shores, and coastal wetlands.
 They look for areas with a lush kelp forest and plenty of food.
-Considered the top predator in a nearshore ecosystem, the animals discourage the presence of sea urchins that can decimate the kelp forests that are a food source and home to other marine animals.
+Sea otters are crucial to keep sea urchin populations in check which can help promote healthy kelp forests by preventing kelp from being completely devoured by the urchins.

 2. Mountain Lions

 Mountain lions can live in a variety of ecosystems that include mountains, wetlands, forests, and deserts.
-Due to the big cats’ territorial nature, they need a large habitat to thrive.
-Previously, before hunting and human expansion due to the animals from their range, mountain lions were the top predator in the U.S. Without their presence the populations of elk, deer, and other large grazing animals can grow unchecked altering the ecosystem’s structure.
+Due to the big cat’s territorial nature, they need a large tracts of habitat to thrive.
+Previously, before human expansion, mountain lions were the top predator in the U.S. Without their presence the populations of elk, deer, and other large grazing animals can grow unchecked altering many ecosystems’ structures.

 3. Jaguars

-Jaguars are a top predator in habitats close to running water the includes swamps, mangroves, river valleys, tropical and mixed conifer forests.
+Jaguars are a top predator in habitats in central and south America and southern North America close to running water, including swamps, mangroves, river valleys, tropical and mixed conifer forests.
 The jaguar’s presence helps to control the populations of other species in the ecosystem.
 By preventing overpopulation by a species, the jaguar helps to keep the food chain balanced for a healthy environment.

 4. Kangaroo Rats

-Kangaroo rats prefer desert habitats where they thrive even with little water.
+Kangaroo rats have unique adaptations that allow them to live in desert habitats where they thrive even with little water.
 These small animals are an integral part of the ecosystem.
 They encourage and control plant life by feeding on the vegetation and dispersing the seeds in their burrows.
-Kangaroo rats are also a food source for several predators that include snakes, coyotes, along with barn and burrowing owls that also live in the desert habitat.
+Kangaroo rats are also a food source for several predators that include snakes, coyotes, along with barn and burrowing owls that also live in the same systems.

 The Arctic ecosystems are dependent on the caribou, along with their reindeer cousins.
 The animals are not only a food source for indigenous peoples in the area but also predators like wolves and bears.
 The herd animals ensure the ecosystem’s plant structure remains intact by helping to improve soil quality and circulate nutrients that include the seeds necessary for plant regrowth.